Please Note:

 Summer is the perfect season to fill your schedule with fun-in-the-sun activities like swimming, hiking, and biking.
 Whatever you’re planning to do this summer, set aside some time to relax and curl up with a good book.
 Summer reading not only fosters a love of reading, but it also has rewards.
 How so?

-NOTE: Advanced Placement (AP) summer assignments are not a part of this Summer Reading Challenge, and the homework voucher may not be used for any Advanced Placement (AP) course.
+NOTE: Advanced Placement (AP) Language & Composition and Literature & Composition summer assignments are not a part of this Summer Reading Challenge, and the homework voucher may not be used for any AP course.